Kapyia/KanvasBuddy/README.md

 ![CC](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "CC BY-NC-SA 4.0")

-(tl;dr one is able to freely download, modify and redistribute this plugin as long as that ability is preserved)
+(tl;dr one is able to freely download, modify and redistribute this plugin as long as that ability is preserved and contributors are proprely credited)